goschtl/zope/bluebream/website/docs/v1.0/introduction.rst

 A few of the features which distinguish BlueBream among Python web frameworks.

-- BlueBream is built implements the :term:`Zope Tool Kit` (ZTK), a distillation of many years of experience in meeting demanding requirements for stable, scalable software.
+- BlueBream implements the :term:`Zope Tool Kit` (ZTK), a distillation of decades of experience in meeting demanding requirements for stable, scalable software.

 - BlueBream leverages the power of :term:`Buildout` a build system written in Python.

-- BlueBream supports :term:`WSGI` and uses :term:`Paste`
-  (:term:`PasteScript` & :term:`PasteDeploy`).
+- BlueBream uses the :term:`ZODB` transactional object database, providing extremely powerful and easy to use persistence.

+- BlueBream uses :term:`ZCML`, an XML based configuration language for registering components, providing limitless flexibility.
+If you don't need the power of ZCML and the complexity it adds, try :term:`Grok`, which adds a layer replacing the declarative configuration of ZCML with conventions and declarations in standard Python.

 - BlueBream features the :term:`Zope Component Architecture` (ZCA) which implements :term:`Separation of concerns` to create highly cohesive reusable components (zope.component_).

-- BlueBream has an object publisher (zope.publisher_)

-- BlueBream has transactional object database (:term:`ZODB`)
+- BlueBream supports :term:`WSGI` using :term:`Paste`,

-- BlueBream offers :term:`ZCML`, an XML based configuration language for registering components, providing limitless flexibility.
-If you don't need the power of ZCML and the complexity it adds, try :term:`Grok`, which adds a layer replacing the declarative configuration of ZCML with conventions and declarations in standard Python.
+  :term:`PasteScript`, and :term:`PasteDeploy`.

+- BlueBream includes a number of compenents which provide well tested implementation of common requirements.
+A few are of these are:

+  - zope.publisher_ publishes Python objects on the web, it is geared towards :term:`WSGI` compatibility

-- BlueBream has flexible security architecture with pluggable security policies (zope.security_)
+  - zope.security_ provides a generic mechanism supporting pluggable security policies

-- BlueBream has unit and functional testing frameworks (zope.testing_, zope.testbrowser_),
+  - zope.testing_ and zope.testbrowser_ offer unit and functional testing
+    frameworks

-- BlueBream has XHTML-compliant templating language (zope.pagetemplate_)
+  - zope.pagetemplate_ is an XHTML-compliant templating language

-- BlueBream has schema engine and automatic form generation machinery (zope.schema_, zope.formlib_)
+  - zope.schema_ and zope.formlib_ provide a schema engine and
+    automatic form generation machinery

-The main aim of this documentation is to create a free on-line documentation about BlueBream.
-This documentation will cover how to develop web applications using BlueBream components.
-You suggestions and edits are always welcome.

 .. _zope.component: http://pypi.python.org/pypi/zope.component
 .. _zope.publisher: http://pypi.python.org/pypi/zope.publisher